maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ## Framing a Prediction Problem

-The goal of this project is to **predict whether a professional League of Legends game is a "stomp"** based on early- and mid-game statistics.
+The goal of this project is to predict whether a professional League of Legends game is a "stomp" based on early- and mid-game statistics.
 A **stomp** is defined as a game that lasts less than 25 minutes (1500 seconds) and where the winning team has a gold lead of at least 1500 at 15 minutes, or the losing team has a deficit of at least 1500 gold at the same time.

 This is a **binary classification problem**, where the target variable is `is_stomp`:
 - `1` indicates the game was a stomp
 - `0` indicates it was not

-We chose this variable because stomp games highlight major disparities in early-game performance and can offer insight into dominant playstyles.
-Predicting them using early indicators could help coaches, analysts, or broadcasters understand which games are likely to snowball out of control.
+I chose this variable because stomp games highlight major differences in early-game performance and can offer insight into dominant playstyles or major skill differences.
+Predicting them using early indicators could also help coaches or broadcasters understand which games are likely to snowball out of control.

-To ensure that we are only using information available at the **time of prediction**, all features were limited to statistics recorded within the first 15 minutes of the match.
+To ensure that I am only using information available at the **time of prediction**, all features were limited to statistics recorded within the first 15 minutes of the match.

 ## Baseline Model

-For my baseline model, I used a **Logistic Regression classifier** with balanced class weights to account for the imbalance in the binary target variable `is_stomp`.
-The model was trained on seven features, listed as follows:
+For my baseline model, I used a **Logistic Regression classifier** with balanced class weights to account for the severe class imbalance in the binary target variable `is_stomp`.
+The model was trained on five features selected for their potential to capture early game advantages:

-- **Quantitative features - 4 **:
+- **Quantitative features – 3**:
+  - `golddiffat10`
-  - `golddiffat15`
+  - `csdiffat15`
   - `killsat15`
-  - `deathsat15`
-  - `gamelength`
-  These are continuous numerical values that capture early-to-mid game combat statistics and game duration.
+  These continuous numerical features represent early economic and combat leads that could signal a snowballing game.

-- **Nominal categorical features - 3 **:
+- **Nominal categorical features – 2**:
+  - `firstherald`
   - `firstdragon`
-  - `firstherald`
-  - `firsttower`
-  These are binary indicators representing whether the team secured key objectives.
+  These are binary indicators that reflect whether the team secured key early-game objectives.

-There were **no ordinal features** in this dataset.
+There were no ordinal features used in this model.

-To prepare the data for modeling:
+To prepare the data:
+- I **dropped rows with missing values in categorical features** to ensure clean encodings.
-- I applied standard scaling to the quantitative features using `StandardScaler`, to account for varying scales, especially due to different game lengths.
+- I applied **mean imputation and standard scaling** (`StandardScaler`) to the quantitative features to normalize their ranges.
-- For categorical features, I used **most frequent imputation** followed by **one-hot encoding** to convert them into a numeric format suitable for the model.
+- For the categorical features, I used **one-hot encoding** with `handle_unknown='ignore'` to convert them into a machine-readable format.

-I trained the model on an 80/20 stratified train-test split and evaluated it using the **F1 score**, which is a better metric than accuracy for imbalanced classification problems.
-The **baseline model achieved an F1 score of 0.5303**.
-While the model shows some ability to predict “stomp” games, the relatively low F1 score suggests limited recall or precision.
-Therefore, I do **not consider this model to be strong**, but it provides a reasonable foundation to build upon.
+I split the dataset using an 80/20 **stratified train-test split** to preserve class proportions.
+The model was evaluated using both **accuracy** and **F1 score**:

+- **Accuracy**: 0.8867
+- **F1 Score**: 0.0082

+While the model achieved high accuracy, this is misleading due to the imbalance of the target variable.
+The extremely low F1 score indicates that the model performs poorly at identifying the minority class (`is_stomp = 1`).
+The F1 score is used to validate it because it balances precision and recall, making it ideal for evaluating models on imbalanced classification tasks.
+Therefore, I do **not consider this model to be good**, but it serves as a baseline for further improvement.

+## Final Model

+For my final model, I used a **Random Forest Classifier** with balanced class weights to account for the strong class imbalance in the binary target variable `is_stomp`.
+This model is well-suited for classifications, especially in cases with complex feature interactions and imbalanced classes.
+It was selected due to its ability to capture nonlinear patterns and dependencies between features, which is important in this case.

+### Features Added and Why

+To improve the model’s predictive performance, I engineered two new features:

+- `gold_per_minute`: This is the gold differential at 15 minutes divided by 900 (seconds), capturing the pace at which a team builds a gold lead.
+Since stomps are often characterized by rapid economic dominance, this metric reflects a team’s speed and efficiency.

+- `kda_15`: Calculated as `(killsat15 + assistsat15 + 1) / (deathsat15 + 1)`, this kill-death-assist ratio represents early combat success and survivability.
+High values here typically correlate with stronger early performance and often leads a stomp.

+### Feature Types and Encodings

+The final model used a total of **20 features**, including:

+- **Quantitative features (17)**:
+  - These include standard early-game metrics such as `golddiffat10`, `xpdiffat10`, `visionscore`, as well as the two engineered features: `gold_per_minute` and `kda_15`.
+  - `StandardScaler` was applied to common early-game features to normalize them.
+  - `QuantileTransformer` was used on the engineered features to reduce skewness.
+  - Missing values in numeric features were imputed using the mean.

+- **Nominal categorical features (3)**:
+  - `firstblood`, `firstdragon`, and `firstherald` were imputed using the most frequent value and encoded using one-hot encoding.

+There were no ordinal features in this dataset.

 ---

-## Final Model

-To improve upon the baseline, I engineered two new quantitative features based on domain knowledge from League of Legends:

-1. **`gold_per_min`**: Calculated as `golddiffat15 / gamelength`, this feature reflects how quickly a team accumulates a gold lead, regardless of game duration.
-This gives insight into tempo and their efficiency.

-2. **`kda15`**: A kill-death ratio, defined as `(killsat15 + 1) / (deathsat15 + 1)`, which captures combat efficiency while avoiding division-by-zero errors.
-A higher `kda15` often corresponds to a stronger early game dominance.

-These features were chosen because they reflect capture meaningful elements of the game.
-Faster gold accumulation and better combat stats are both key indicators of a game being a "stomp."

-For the final model, I used a **Random Forest Classifier**, which is well-suited to capturing non-linear interactions between variables.
-I used a pipeline that applied:

-- **Standard scaling** for the original quantitative features (`golddiffat15`, `killsat15`, `deathsat15`)
-- **Quantile transformation** (to normalize skew) for the engineered features (`gold_per_min`, `kda15`) and `gamelength`
-- **One-hot encoding** for the categorical features (`firstdragon`, `firstherald`, `firsttower`) after imputing missing values

-### Hyperparameter Tuning
+### Modeling Algorithm and Hyperparameter Tuning

-To optimize the model, I used GridSearchCV with 5-fold cross-validation, testing combinations of:
+The final model used was a `RandomForestClassifier`.
+I used **GridSearchCV** with 5-fold cross-validation to select the best combination of hyperparameters:

-- `n_estimators`: [50, 100, 150]
+- `n_estimators`: [50, 100]
-- `max_depth`: [5, 10, 20, None]
+- `max_depth`: [10, 20, None]

-The best hyperparameters found were:
+- `min_samples_split`: [2, 5]

+**Best Parameters Found**:
 - `n_estimators = 50`
 - `max_depth = 10`
+- `min_samples_split = 5`

+These hyperparameters offered the best trade-off between underfitting and overfitting based on cross-validation F1 score.

-### Final Model Performance
+### Performance Comparison

-Using these hyperparameters, the final model achieved an **F1 score of 0.9902** on the same test set as the baseline.
-This is a big improvement over the baseline score of 0.5303!
+- **Baseline Model (Logistic Regression)**
+  - Accuracy: 0.8867
+  - F1 Score: 0.0082

+- **Final Model (Random Forest)**
+  - Accuracy: **0.9999**
+  - F1 Score: **0.8333**

+The final model significantly improved upon the baseline, especially the **F1 score**.
+The F1 score is used because it balances precision and recall, making it ideal for evaluating models on imbalanced classification tasks.
+The substantial improvement in F1 score indicates that the final model is far more effective at identifying “stomp” games, achieving both high precision and recall.

 ## Fairness Analysis